 Wash, rinse, and repeat.
 The first step in protecting your HVAC system is to minimize the debris, dander, and hair that creeps into the vents in the first place.
 Be sure to regularly bathe and groom your pet; this will help tame the shedding and dander.

 In addition to keeping your pet clean, keep your home clean.
 When you have a pet, you have to go the extra mile to keep your home spotless.
 Make sure that you wash furniture covers and vacuum frequently, and remember to pay attention to those hard-to-reach nooks and crannies that can hoard lots of pet hair (3).

 Regularly swap out your air filter.
 As you’ve already learned, clogged air filters are common in homes with pets.
 A faulty air filter will cost you more money in your utility bill, and will also cut down on your HVAC system’s potential.

 This means you should regularly change your air filter, even more frequently than a home without pets.
 Be sure to inspect your filter once each month, ensuring it’s clean and unclogged with pet hair or dander (4).

 Enclose wires and outdoor condenser units.
 To avoid any unwanted encounters with your pet, make sure that all wires connected to your HVAC system are enclosed in conduits.
 If you have an outdoor unit, be sure to create some sort of barrier so that your pet can’t tamper with it (or mark its territory on it!)
 (4).

 We’ll Help Protect Your HVAC System

 We want to make sure that your HVAC system is working as efficiently as possible.
 If you’re having an issue with your system, or would like to schedule a regular maintenance visit, don’t be afraid to pick up the phone.
-Call the experts at Greater Comfort today to ensure that your home is as comfortable as possible this summer: 859-491-4915.
+Call the experts at Greater Comfort today to ensure that your home is as comfortable as possible: 859-491-4915.